nikolaydubina/go-graph-layout/README.md

 ## Contributions

 Yes please.
 These algorithms are hard.
 If you can, help to finish implementing any of above!

+If lots of contributions, I am ok to merge this into some org!

 ## References